BerkayKozan/Java360T/README.md

 # JavaPlayer360T

-JavaPlayer360T is a Java-based project using Maven for managing dependencies and building the project.
-The main classes, `Initiator` and `Responder`, establish a simple client-server communication model using sockets.
+JavaPlayer360T is a Java-based project managed using Maven.
+It implements a simple messaging system using both a client-server architecture (with sockets) and a single-process simulation.
+The project is designed to demonstrate communication between two participants (Initiator and Responder) using Java’s I/O and networking capabilities.

 ## Requirements